renzol2/digital-garden/pages/anonymous-function.md

 An **anonymous function** is a function with no name - a "function literal" similar to literals of other types

-- used within [[functional-programming|functional programming]] and any programs that make use of callback functions
+- used within [[functional-programming|functional programming]] and any programs that make use of callback function

 ## Sources